proteanblank/kodeWeave/README.md

 kodeWeave
 ===================

 kodeWeave is a realtime coding playground for Markdown, HTML, CSS and Javascript.
-Similar to JSFiddle and JSBin, but kodeWeave was made specifically to work not just for mobile devices, but also to work offline as well.
+Similar to JSFiddle and JSBin, but kodeWeave was made specifically to work offline for multiple devices (including mobile).

 If you've ever used jsfiddle, jsbin, dabblet, liveweave, codepen, cssdeck, cssdesk, tinkerbin, d3 playground, plunker and/or pastebin kodeWeave is the tool for you when you're away from a computer!

+*<u>As of July 25th 2017 kodeWeave is no longer an active project.
+All updates as of that date and on are solely contributor based implementations.</u>*

 Version
 -------------